20 Industrial Factories located in Altona. Commenced early 2019 and is currently under construction.

-The ground preparation was key to this development’s success.
-The first stage was to engage a Broons BH 1300 Impact Roller and a vibration monitoring device to ensure no damage was made to the neighbouring properties.
-The ground needed to be raised which was constructed in layers using a pad foot roller and water cart, which when tested, gave a compaction of 98.5% – 99.5% well above the geo-technical requirements.
+The first stage engaged a Broons BH 1300 Impact Roller and a vibration monitoring device to ensure neighbouring properties suffered no damage.
+The ground needed to be raised, which was constructed in layers using a padfoot roller and water cart which, when tested, gave a compaction of 98.5% to 99.5% – well above the geo-technical requirements.

-The slab is supported on the footings with starter bars at 600mm centres cast into the footing to form a monolithic slab.
-The concrete was 32 MPA and when tested, achieved 35.5 MPA at 27 days.
+The slab is supported on the footings, with starter bars at 600mm centres cast into the footing to form a monolithic slab.
+The concrete was 32 MPa and, when tested, achieved 35.5 MPa at 27 days.

 All factory walls are constructed from tilt panel 32 MPa vibrated concrete, which is designed to remain standing after a fire.
 The panels have extra reinforcement for vehicle or forklift impact.